ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

 - **mockClear()**: Clear mock function calls.
 - **mockReset()**: Reset the mock function implementation.
 - **mockRestore()**: Restore the original function implementation.

+For a deeper look at how to ensure your mocked data structures match your runtime expectations, see our guide on [**End-to-End Type Safety with Zod**](/blog/end-to-end-type-safety-development-and-runtime-validation-with-typescript-and-zod/).

+[^1]: `mockRestore` only works with mocks created via `jest.spyOn`.
+If you manually replace a function with `jest.fn()`, you must restore it manually.

 ## References